Mining Architectural Information: A Systematic Mapping Study: Mapping Study Design

 \subsection{Goal and Research Questions}

-The goal of this SMS is to \textit{\textbf{analyze}} the primary studies on mining architectural information \textit{\textbf{for the purpose of}} understanding \textit{\textbf{with respect to}} the sources of architectural information, types of mined architectural information, architecting activities supported, approaches and tools employed, and challenges \textit{\textbf{from the point of view of}} researchers and practitioners \textit{\textbf{in the context of}} software development.
+The goal of this SMS is to \textit{\textbf{analyze}} the primary studies on mining architectural information \textit{\textbf{for the purpose of}} understanding \textit{\textbf{with respect to}} the sources of architectural information and types of mined architectural information.
+This SMS also investigates the supported architecting activities, approaches, and tools employed as well as challenges \textit{\textbf{from the point of view of}} researchers \textit{\textbf{in the context of}} software development.
 In order to get a comprehensive overview of mining architectural information in software development, we further decomposed the goal of this SMS into five Research Questions (RQs) as listed in Table~\ref{ResearchQuestions}.